 With over 25 years teaching experience, Wendy Murphy has written this sharp and witty book, which encompasses her journey from living a safe but predictable life as a 'civilian', as she moves into the risky, uncharted waters of the art world, recounting some of the experiences she has had along the way and providing insight into the sometimes prejudicial and cliched attitudes held by many about the life of the artist.
 Fellow artists would undoubtedly find this book entertaining to read, but it is also a must for civilians.

-Available in paperback from ArtWorks Aberdyfi (£8.99) or from Amazon in both paperback and Kindle versions.
+Also available from Amazon in both paperback and Kindle versions.